CERT-Polska/karton/docs/advanced_concepts.rst

 Extending configuration
 -----------------------

 During processing we may need to fetch data from external service or use libraries that need to be pre-configured.
-The siumplest approach is to use separate configuration file, but this is a bit messy.
+The simplest approach is to use separate configuration file, but this is a bit messy.

 Karton configuration is represented by special object :class:`karton.Config`, which can be explicitly provided as an argument to the Karton constructor. `Config` is based on :class:`configparser.ConfigParser`, so we can extend it with additional sections for custom configuration.